aclaycode/weather_app_fullstack_aws_react/README.md

 - Gain exposure to how Terraform interacts with existing AWS infrastructure
 - Demonstrate an example use-case: updating the Lambda function’s **Node.js runtime from 18 to 20** using Terraform

-This hyrbrid approach provided hands-on learning both in the AWS Console and through declarative infrasture automation.
+This hybrid approach provided hands-on learning both in the AWS Console and through declarative infrasture automation.

 ---
 ### Key Learnings